What To Do if You Don't Match For Residency

 First, get a job.
 Don't spend the year idle.
 Try to get a job working in the practice area of the residency you are targeting.
 So if you want a hospital-based PGY1, try to work in a hospital.
 You may have to PRN to do this, but that's ok.
 You can work full time in the community setting while building your cred inside the hospital.

 Second, find a professor or preceptor to work with you as a mentor.
 Get something published.
 Do a poster presentation at Midyear and/or local conferences.
 Find volunteer work.
 Keep up with practice updates.

 It's a real mark of maturity in a candidate to spend a year in development and then reapply.
 You've shown that you can handle setbacks and recover from them.
 You've shown that you are genuine in wanting to do a residency (because no one working full time will "want" to take the salary reduction).

-If you ask around your professional network, I'd bet you can find people that were initially rejected, and then made it on the second go-around.
-Ask them about the process.
-The pros and cons.
-Their regrets, if any.
+If you ask around your network, I'd bet you can find people that were initially rejected, and then made it on the second go-around.
+One of them wrote an article explaining how he did it here.

 If you do it right, you can “sell” your initial rejection (and subsequent year of experience) as a real strength for your residency candidacy the following year.